• Skip to primary navigation

 If you enjoyed this recipe, you might also be interested in my curried chickpea salad sandwich or my veggie wrap with homemade jalapeno hummus.

-Filed Under: Dairy Free, Lunch, Side Dish, Sides, Uncategorized, Vegan, Vegetables, Vegetarian Tagged With: Beans, Dairy Free, Dairy Free Recipe, Lunch, Lunch Recipe, Pita, Pita Sandwich, Recipe, Sandwich, Sandwich Recipe, Side Dish, Three Bean Pita Sandwich, Vegan, Vegan Recipe, Vegetables, Vegetarian, Vegetarian Recipe
+Filed Under: Dairy Free, Sides, Uncategorized Tagged With: Beans, Dairy Free, Dairy Free Recipe, Lunch, Lunch Recipe, Pita, Pita Sandwich, Recipe, Sandwich, Sandwich Recipe, Side Dish, Three Bean Pita Sandwich, Vegan, Vegan Recipe, Vegetables, Vegetarian, Vegetarian Recipe

 PATRIOTIC PARTY SNACKS